-Our living fermented liquid Bio-Live Breathease has 14 live active cultures mainly from the Lactobacilli and Bifidobacteria family that can help to reduce the number and length of coughs and colds.
-Bio-Live Breathease is suitable for those suffering from breathing difficulties such as asthma, bronchitis, COPD and chest infections.
-The powerful combination of bio live cultures and herbs found in Bio-Live Breathease naturally supports your respiratory system’s ability to function as nature intended in our increasingly polluted environment.
+Our living fermented liquid microbz breathe (previously Bio-Live Breathease) has 15 live active cultures mainly from the Lactobacilli and Bifidobacteria family that can help to reduce the number and length of coughs and colds. microbz breathe is suitable for those suffering from breathing difficulties such as asthma, bronchitis, COPD and chest infections.
+The powerful combination of bio live cultures and herbs found naturally supports your respiratory system's ability to function as nature intended in our increasingly polluted environment.